 You’ll need to talk to the Department of Health and Human Services.
 These two agencies can direct you to any other government bodies who may need to approve your request.

 To provide both medical and non-medical home care, you’ll need to secure the appropriate state or provincial licenses.
 If you decide to join up with an established home care brand like Nurse Next Door, our clinical team will guide and support you through this process.

-Looking for more information on Home Care Business Franchise?
+Looking for more information on Home Health Care Business Franchise?
 Click GET FRANCHISE REPORT to download a FREE Franchise Report now!

 3. How long does it take to get approval?

 The timeline depends on your state or province.
 Approval can take as little time as one month, but could take as long as a year.
 California has different laws surrounding the health care industry than Washington or Maine, so make sure you plan accordingly.

 The right liability insurance will protect you and your home health care business.

 Home care isn’t a one-size-fits all business, and costs can vary (especially if you’re starting from scratch).
 At Nurse Next Door, it costs our Franchise Partners $5k-10k for legal and accounting services, $2.5k-6k on insurance, and $500-10k on licenses and permits.
 The numbers can fall across a large spectrum depending on your location, the size of your operation, and other variables.